Riekr/jloga/README.md

 The project started in my spare time to simplify crash analisys.

+## Downloads and installation
+There is no installer but a `.exe` all-in-one executable build with Launch4J is provided for windows in order to simplify file associations.
+The app uses the standard java preferences to store its user selections.\
+For other platforms you can download the `.jar` file and execute it with `java -jar jloga-all.jar`, all dependencies are included.\
+Head directly to [this page](https://github.com/Riekr/jloga/releases/latest) for downloads.

 ## Features
 - Hierarchical panel structure to ease files and results navigation
 - [No size limit](#file-limits) on open files, each file is indexed and paged from disk.
 The only limit is the memory of your computer